nfbeier/HusseinLab_UltrafastPlasmaScience/README.md

 ---
-Repository Description: 'Last Edited: June 21, 2023'
+Repository Description: 'Last Edited: July 22, 2025'
 ---

 Github repository for hardware and software interfacing used in the Hussein Ultrafast Plasma Science group at the University of Alberta.